PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-3. Audit the adjacent 654-line
+3. Audit the adjacent 612-line
-   `_optimize_sinet_concat_resize_affine_tail_concat_transpose_chains` helper
+   `_optimize_sinet_softmax_mask_residual_nhwc_tail_chains` helper next.
-   next.
-Characterize both Resize/affine branches, the shared residual tail, terminal Concat/Transpose ownership, constants, aliases, and legacy consumers before extracting a bounded owner.
-Reuse existing SiNet branch, grouped-constant, and metadata helpers only where their contracts are identical.
+   Characterize its Softmax axis transforms, ReduceMax/Sub/Reshape mask, broadcast constants, side/main residual composition, terminal output ownership, and actual real-model match count before extracting a bounded owner.
+Reuse existing typed-permutation, constant, and metadata helpers only where their semantic contracts are identical.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.